-Persons of Privilege is a series that addresses an effort to understand current events by examining structures and institutions of our American culture from the 1950’s as a cautionary tale.
-That was a time in our history that supported white male privilege, sexism, heterosexism, and racism and therefore set the stage for a great effort to undo it.
+Persons of Privilege is a wall installation containing 36 pieces of concept ‘jewelry’ that compare social and political concerns of the 1950s with those from our current changing culture, as a cautionary tale.
+That time supported white male privilege and contributed to environmental pollution, sexism, heterosexism, racism, homophobia, ageism and other abuses.
+The stage was set for a great effort to undo it.
 During my lifetime a lot was undone.
 There has been steady progress in the area of human rights, not leaps and bounds, but persistent and forward.
 That emphasis on inclusiveness and empathy was my foundation.
-Watching this hard-earned progress unravel has created a need for me to understand.
+Watching this hard-earned progress diminish inspired Persons of Privilege.

-I began this series seven months ago.
-The source imagery and material come from antique copper etching plates from the 1950s.
-These images represent a primary source of my lifetime.
-In my need to understand, it makes sense to start at the beginning with a hope to avoid the past as Prolog.
+The imagery comes from repurposed copper photo-etching plates from the 1950s.
+The message is in the cropping, titles, and added found objects.
+The photos represent a primary source from my lifetime.
+In my need to understand, it makes sense to start at the beginning.

 Below the spiral, in the form of an arc references human rights causes impacted since 2016 ending with a Martin Luther King quote, “The arc of the moral universe is long, but it bends toward justice.”